AmmonRoberts/catnapper/readme.md

 And here it is!

-##Instructions:
+## Instructions:
--Download all or just part of the repo
+- Download all or just part of the repo
--Run catnapper.rb using Ruby
+- Run catnapper.rb using Ruby
 OR
--Run catnapper.exe without ruby
+- Run catnapper.exe without ruby
--Enjoy!
+- Enjoy!